aliqasim1924/unicatextiles/docs/PROJECT_PLAN.md

   - The order detail page can be printed as a one-page production report showing planned vs actual and all rolls.
 - Follows existing design system (light backgrounds, dark text, teal buttons).
+- Movement:
+  - Base Fabric rolls can be issued from Weaving to Coating using an Issue Slip.
+  - Each roll carries a stable QR code value that identifies it; location/status and other properties can change in the DB without changing the QR.
+- Screens:
+  - /toolbox/base-fabric/issuing
+    - Create Issue Slip to Coating.
+    - Select rolls (later: scan via QR).